carpentriesoffline/offlinedatasci/paper.md

 for regular Internet access can be mitigated by obtaining the necessary data, software, and lesson materials when and where internet access is available.
-Once these materials are downloaded, much of the associated training and data science work can be accomplished without internet access.
+Once these materials are downloaded, much of the associated training and data science work can be accomplished without Internet access.
 However, the knowledge necessary to accomplish this is often not available to beginning data scientists.
 This makes limited Internet access particularly challenging in teaching environments, where students